Bronwyn Cox: International representative rowing

-In March 2022 Cox was selected in the women's sweep squad of the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Cox was selected in the Australian women's sweep squad to prepare for the 2022 international season and the 2022 World Rowing Championships.
 She rowed in Australian women's coxless four at the World Rowing Cup II in Poznan and in the two seat of the eight at the WRC III in Lucerne to gold medals on both occasions.
 At the 2022 World Rowing Championships at Racize, she rowed in the Australian coxless four to a bronze medal.